OBOS-dev/obos-old/README.md

 - [ ] A terminal.
 - [ ] Support for USB.
 - [x] Support for ACPI power management.
+- [x] Making a GCC/Binutils target for the os.
-- [ ] Porting binutils and GCC to the os, and making a GCC target for the os.
+- [ ] Porting binutils and GCC to the os.
 - [ ] Porting CMake and Make.
 - [ ] Porting tar.
 - [ ] A network stack.